 Amazingly, the kids still had plenty of energy left when evening arrived and so along we went to the Clifftop Showbar for the Sparky’s Krew show, which encourages all the children to get involved whether listening to a story, playing games or joining in with the dancing.
 The hosts showed boundless energy and I was particularly impressed by the fact that any cheating in the competitions was penalised and that any booing was firmly dealt with as well.

 Later in the evening there was entertainment for the grown-ups, although there were plenty of kids around for this too – it was all suitable for a family audience.
 One unusual thing about the bars at California Cliffs is the fact that everyone queued up nicely in both the Waterside bar and the Clifftop Showbar to buy their drinks, adding to the friendly feeling in the park.

 The park was surprisingly quiet and peaceful as well as friendly and tidy.
 The staff were helpful and the accommodation was comfortable, although the single beds were narrower than some were used to.
-There were people of all ages there, with everyone from babies to grandparents.
-We were fortunate to get one of the few comparatively rain-free weeks of the summer and we all went home having thoroughly enjoyed ourselves.
+There were people of all ages there, with everyone from babies to grandparents and we were fortunate to get one of the few comparatively rain-free weeks of the summer.
+We all went home having thoroughly enjoyed ourselves.